avighnac/basic_math_operations/README.md

 # basic_math_operations
-A biginteger library for Linux written in assembly and C.
+A biginteger library for both Windows and Linux written in assembly and C.

 Have you ever wanted to add, subtract, or multiply huge numbers but your calculator or favourite programming language only gives you an approximation?